 Further Reading

-- Our guide to the exposure triangle, a key photography concept
+- Our guide to the exposure triangle, which explains how aperture, shutter speed, and ISO work together

-Since launching the course in 2016, I’ve already helped over 2,000+ students learn how to take better photos.
-The course covers pretty much everything you need to know, from the basics of how a camera works, through to composition, light, and photo editing.
+Since launching in 2016, I’ve helped over 2,000 students learn how to take better photos.
+The course covers everything from the basics of how a camera works, through to composition, light, and photo editing, including a full module on RAW editing workflow.

-And that’s it for our guide to shooting in RAW.
-Hopefully this has inspired you to find the RAW setting in your camera and start using it.
-As always, if you have any questions or feedback about this post, or any travel and photography questions, just let us know in the comments below!
+And that’s my guide to shooting in RAW.
+I hope it’s helped you understand what RAW is and why I recommend using it.
+As always, if you have any questions, leave them in the comments below!

 Jack C. says